The Embassy of Canada in Washington, D.C. is accepting applications to staff the position of Payroll Administrator, details as follows.

 Under general supervision of the Common Service Officer, the Payroll Administrator performs and oversees payroll and payroll administration functions for locally engaged staff in Washington, D.C. and throughout the United States network: by analyzing, preparing, and inputting payroll data, and preparing reports for management, such as those indicating gross payroll, tax deductions, and benefit deductions.
 He /she provides accounting and reconciliation support for benefits administration and compiles financial information related to the mission budget.
 Other duties may include providing administrative support for the LES Human Resources Portal, as well as working on special/cyclical projects aligned with HR program objectives.

 The incumbent develops and maintains effective liaison with clients in other sections of the Embassy and clients in other Missions throughout the United States in order to obtain and provide information, advice, and assistance.
-Extensive Excel experience, attention to detail and accuracy, and a dependable and flexible approach to work will be critical to success in the role.
+Extensive Excel experience, attention to detail and accuracy, especially with numbers, and a dependable and flexible approach to work will be critical for success in the role.

-A degree from an accredited college or university in business, HR, or a related field; OR an acceptable combination of education, training, and work experience related to the duties and specific areas of competence required by the position.
-PHR/SPHR or CEBS certification preferred.
+A degree from an accredited college or university; OR an acceptable combination of education, training/certification, and work experience related to the duties and specific areas of competence required by the position.

-- Experience working in a functional Human Resources position; and
+· Experience working in benefits or HRIS with a Human Resources department.

 Candidates who meet the Education and Experience requirements will be assessed on the following qualifications.
 The assessment may be a written test, an interview, an in-basket exercise, a skills test, or any combination of these methods.